NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays all the file lines without a particular pattern
+this script displays lines of a file starting with a letter